danielkunin/Deeplearning-Visualizations/article/optimization.md

     </td>
     <td>
         <ul>
-            <li>GD can use parallelization efficiently, but is very slow when the data set is larger the GPU's memory can handle.
+            <li>Gradient descent can use parallelization efficiently, but is very slow when the data set is larger the GPU's memory can handle.
 The parallelization wouldn't be optimal.</li>
-            <li>SGD usually converges faster than GD on large datasets, because updates are more frequent.
+            <li>Stochastic gradient descent usually converges faster than gradient descent on large datasets, because updates are more frequent.
 Plus, the stochastic approximation of the gradient is usually precise without using the whole dataset because the data is often redundant.</li>
-            <li>Of the optimizers profiled here, SGD uses the least memory for a given batch size.</li>
+            <li>Of the optimizers profiled here, stochastic gradient descent uses the least memory for a given batch size.</li>
         </ul>
     </td>
   </tr>